El-Tejaso/OnesAndZeroes/README.md

-# OnesAndZeroes Logic Gate Simulator
+# What is OnesAndZeroes?

-A logic gate simulator made in processing to help myself understand a second year computer systems university course.
-Download Processing from their website, then download this entire repository and open OnesAndZeroes.pde in processing and run it in order to use the program
+It's a logic gate simulator made in processing to help myself understand a second year computer systems university course.
+Download Processing from the Processing website, then download this entire repository and open OnesAndZeroes.pde in processing and run it in order to use the program.

+Sidenote: OnesAndZeroes only uses `true` and `false` to represent gate states, ones and zeroes play no part in this program

-### Controls:
+### Main Controls:

-- Rightclick and drag to move the view around, use the mousewheel to zoom in and out.
+- Rightclick and drag to move pan the view, use the mousewheel to zoom in and out.
 - Drag a gate to move it.
 - Drag a rectangle to do a rectangle selection (hold shift while doing this to make it additive).
 - Hold right-click on a gate/selection to delete it